LeastSaneDeveloper/Browser-Comparison/README.md

 ### Privacy

-Although Google Chrome is the most used browser, it's definitely not the most privacy-respecting.
-Quite the contrary, in fact.

 A [major class‑action lawsuit](https://www.macrumors.com/2020/06/03/lawsuit-google-chrome-tracking-incognito-users/) filed in 2020 accused Google of continuing to track users’ browsing activity even when they used Chrome’s Incognito mode, via tools like Google Analytics, Ad Manager, and related tracking utilities.

 According to the complaint, Google’s representations (“You’ve gone Incognito,” “Now you can browse privately”) led many users to (very understandibly) expect that their web activity would not be sent to Google, but in practice [Chrome “continues to send the user’s browsing history and other data directly to Google’s servers” during Incognito sessions.](https://arstechnica.com/tech-policy/2024/01/chrome-updates-incognito-warning-to-admit-google-tracks-users-in-private-mode/)